A die may look like a simple blade layout, but it controls how the product folds, separates, peels and runs on the machine.

 The right die depends on machine type, substrate, expected quantity and acceptable tolerance.
 The cheapest die may look attractive at first but can create waste during production.

-- Share machine and material information early.
+• Machine and material information is shared early.

-- Explain the final use of the product.
+• Explain the final use of the product.